wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 * Fix "You do not have sufficient permissions to manage plugins for this site." when trying to login

 == Upgrade Notice ==

+= 3.0 =
+Add Settings for Always Hiding and Showing one or more Plugins

 = 2.1 =
 Display where plugins are activated on Delete Plugins confirmation panel